 - 2.8.1 For the purposes of this report and aligned with the requirements of the DMRB standards, non-motorised users (NMUs) are considered to be pedestrians, cyclists and equestrians.
-NMUs also include users of electrically assisted pedal cycles or powered wheelchairs and invalid carriages, that conform with current Department for Transport regulations. - 2.8.2 All-purpose trunk roads typically carry high flows of fast moving traffic and are generally unattractive for NMUs to travel along or across.
+NMUs also include users of electrically assisted pedal cycles or powered wheelchairs and invalid carriages that conform to current Department for Transport regulations. - 2.8.2 All-purpose trunk roads typically carry high flows of fast moving traffic and are generally unattractive for NMUs to travel along or across.
 However, trunk roads often provide important links or routes for NMUs, representing the quickest, most direct route between key destinations, and are often used because of the lack of more convenient alternatives.
-As such there is a need to ensure that scheme designs take full account of NMU requirements, and that opportunities are taken to encourage safer and more attractive provision wherever possible. - 2.8.3 During the design development of the shortlist routes existing public-rightsof-ways (including footpaths and bridleways) and cycleways have been identified.
+As such there is a need to ensure that scheme designs take full account of NMU requirements, and that opportunities are taken to encourage safer and more attractive provision wherever possible. - 2.8.3 During the design development of the Post-Consultation Appraisal Routes existing public-rights-of-ways (including footpaths and bridleways) and cycleways have been identified.
 If the route option affects the NMU route then provision has been made to ensure that the route remains open, by providing under or overbridges or diversions.
-Refer to Volume 3 Appendices for plan and profile drawings which identify the NMU routes. - 2.8.4 For the purposes of the detailed appraisal of the shortlist routes, no provision has been included for NMUs at the new crossing.
+Refer to Volume 3 Appendices for plan and profile drawings which identify the NMU routes. - 2.8.4 For the purposes of the detailed appraisal of the Post-Consultation Appraisal Routes, no provision has been included for NMUs at the new crossing.
 This aspect would need to be considered further as part of the next stage of the scheme's development.
-In the appraisal of the shortlist routes and crossing options for crossings at Location C the exclusion of NMU provision at the crossing is not a differentiator due to the common crossing location.
-There are issues to consider in providing for NMUs in tunnels due to the enclosed space and requirements for separation for reasons of safety.
-These do not apply to bridges.
+In the appraisal of the Post-Consultation Appraisal Routes and crossing options for crossings at Location C the exclusion of

+NMU provision at the crossing is not a differentiator due to the common crossing location.
+There are additional issues to consider in providing for NMUs in tunnels due to the enclosed space and requirements for separation for reasons of safety.

-- 2.8.5 Table 2.3 shows the number of identified NMU routes impacted and requiring provision of new works to maintain the NMU provision for each shortlist route.
+- 2.8.5 Table 2.3 shows the number of identified NMU routes impacted and requiring provision of new works to maintain the NMU provision for each Post-Consultation Appraisal Route.
 This would be the same irrespective of the crossing type. - 2.8.6 The NMU routes identified have been developed from publicly available data.

-Route 1 Route 2 WSL Route 2 ESL Route 3 WSL Route 3 ESL Route 4 WSL Route 4 ESL
+Route 1 Route 3 WSL Route 3 ESL Route 4 WSL Route 4 ESL

-Bridleway 0 4 4 3 3 2 2
+Bridleway 0 3 3 2 2

-Cycleway 5 3 3 3 3 3 3
+Cycleway 5 3 3 3 3

-Footpath 5 14 18 15 19 19 23
+Footpath 5 15 19 19 23

-Subway 2 0 0 0 0 0 0
+Subway 2 0 0 0 0